felipemcarrasco/Batch/README.md

 ## Others

-echo.> yourFile.txt -> Create a new empty file.
+Create a new empty file -> echo.> yourFile.txt